Oracle Health: Locations

-Cerner's world headquarters campus is at 2800 Rockcreek Parkway, North Kansas City, Missouri.
+Oracle Health world headquarters campus is at 2800 Rockcreek Parkway, North Kansas City, Missouri.
 It acquired additional space in Kansas City, Missouri in 2005 and in 2006 it acquired another location in Kansas City.
-In 2013, Cerner announced plans to redevelop 236 acres in south Kansas City, Missouri into an office park.
+In 2013, the company announced plans to redevelop 236 acres in south Kansas City, Missouri into an office park.
 The site was previously occupied by Bannister Mall, which was demolished in 2009.
-Cerner broke ground on the new campus on November 11, 2014.
-The $4.45 billion project intends to employ 16,000 new Cerner workers within the decade.
+Construction broke ground on the new campus on November 11, 2014.

+In 2024, Oracle Chairman, Larry Ellison, announced that the company planned to move its global headquarters to Nashville, Tennessee.

-Cerner has offices in about 25 countries worldwide.
+Oracle Health has offices in about 25 countries worldwide.